-Superior National Forest Adjusts Closure Area for Wood Lake Wildfire Within the Boundary Waters Canoe Area Wilderness
+Superior National Forest Updates Closure Area for Wood Lake Wildfire Within the Boundary Waters Canoe Area Wilderness

-Adjusted Closure Order 09-09-24-07 effective September 17, 12:01am CT.
+New exhibits for Closure Order 09-09-24-07 showing the extent of the closure effective September 28, 12:01am CT.

 Duluth, MN.
-September 16, 2024 - The Superior National Forest is adjusting the Emergency Forest Closure Order 09-09-24-07 established for the Wood Lake Fire, beginning on Tuesday, September 17, 2024, at 12:01 a.m., within the Boundary Waters Canoe Area Wilderness (BWCAW).
+September 16, 2024 - The Superior National Forest is updating the closure areas under Emergency Forest Closure Order 09-09-24-07 established for the Wood Lake Fire, beginning on Saturday, September 28, 2024, at 12:01 a.m., within the Boundary Waters Canoe Area Wilderness (BWCAW).
 The adjusted Exhibit A-List of Closed Areas and Exhibit B-Closure Map, have removed the following recreation areas from the closed area: